enocean-js/enocean-js/README.md

 This is the monorepo for all things enocean in javascript.
 It is home to a library of tools to work with enocean telegrams in javascript. some of the features are:

-* a general encoder/decoder for all EEPs that runs in node.js and the browser allowing you to go from binary representation to JSON back and forth
+* a general encoder/decoder for all EEPs that runs in node.js and the browser allowing you to go from binary representation to JSON back and forth. i call it the transcoder.
 * a serialport ESP3Parser
 * a common command interface for managing your USB device
 * a transformer to turn ESP3 packets into concrete types with all their interfaces.